meezwhite/p5.grain/README.md

 <script src="./sketch.js"></script>
 ```

-*Note: The minified version `p5.grain.min.js` is primarily meant for development, since it handles errors and warnings.
-However, we recommend using the even smaller core version `p5.grain.core.js` when your sketch is final and you've made sure that p5.grain-related errors and warnings cannot occur.*
+*Note: The unminified version `p5.grain.js` is primarily meant for development; it handles errors and warnings.
+However, we recommend using the minified version `p5.grain.min.js` when your sketch is final and you've made sure that p5.grain-related errors and warnings cannot occur.*

 ## Usage